pythonnortheast/pythonnortheast.com/_posts/2018-04-11-can-a-machine-recognise-its-master.md

 [Pebble](https://www.mypebble.co.uk) and
 [Sharpe Recruitment](http://www.sharperecruitment).

-Looking forward to seeing you there!
+We're looking forward to seeing you there!